lnplp/Praat-scripts-for-annotation/README.md

 **duplicate_tier.script** goes through a given directory, duplicating a given interval tier.

+**merge_intervals.script** combines two adjacent intervals in a textgrid into one with a new label.

 **place_boundary.script** goes through a given directory, placing boundaries relative to existing ones on each textgrid.
 It doesn't create new tiers.

 **save_intervals.script** takes an annotated long sound object and saves labelled intervals to separate sound files.
 Handy as a second or third step in segmenting a production task recording into component files.